pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

 * Change headers to use more DAK author-like language (look at L2 SOP for examples)
 * Include a section for importing a DAK data dictionary
+* Add L3 language including:
+  * How to get content back out of OCL as FHIR
+  * How to put L3 content into an IG

 # Setup and Prerequisites